glyh/on_pal/language/syntax.md

 ~set[1, 2, 3, 4] # and we have set
 () # we have unit i.e. empty tuple
 (true, false) # we have booleans
+# typed tuple should be playable at runtime via something like milessabin/shapeless
 [1, 2, 3, 4].at(0) # accessing array

 # Bindable pattern